NuCivic/react-dash/docs/development/components/Chart.md

 .. image:: ../../_static/components/multiBarChart_0.4.png
      :height: 120px
 ```
-**Chart** component is a wrapper of the *react-nvd3* library (@@LINK), which is also a wrapper of the *nvd3* chart library.
-That meanas all the charts and options available in nvd3 are also available in this component.
+**Chart** component is a wrapper for the [react-nvd3](https://github.com/NuCivic/react-nvd3) library, which is a react implementation of the [nvd3](http://nvd3.org/) chart library.
+All of the charts and options available in nvd3 are also available in this component.

 ```javascript